 S.B.
-966 removes the definition of “licensed court interpreter” from Section 57.001(5) of the Government Code, and makes a conforming change to Article 38.30 of the Code of Criminal Procedure.
+966 removed the definition of “licensed court interpreter” from Section 57.001(5) of the Government Code, and made a conforming change to Article 38.30 of the Code of Criminal Procedure.
 The new definition is in Section 157.001 of the Government Code, and the rest of Subchapter C of Chapter 57 of the Government Code (Court Interpreters for Individuals Who Do Not Communicate in English) is relocated to new Chapter 157.

 S.B.
 966 does not change any of the current rules or procedures for examinations, licensing, continuing education, or the basic/master license designation that took effect in September 2011.
 The bill does say that a court interpreter’s license issued by TDLR is continued in effect as a license of the Commission, effective September 1, 2014.

 H.B.
 4445 (81st Regular Legislature) took effect September 1, 2011, creating two license designations: basic and master.
 A "basic" designation will permit the interpreter to interpret court proceedings in justice and municipal courts that are not municipal courts of record, other than a proceeding before the court in which the judge is acting as magistrate.
 A "master" designation will permit the interpreter to interpret court proceedings in all courts in this state, including justice and municipal courts.